guinuxbr/guinuxbr.com/content/en/posts/load-ssh-keys-kwallet.md

 export SSH_ASKPASS='/usr/libexec/ssh/ksshaskpass'
 ```

-In the next login, a dialog window asking for your SSH key password will appear for each added key.
+In the next login, a dialogue window asking for your SSH key password will appear for each added key.
 Ensure to mark the option "Remember password".
 ![ksshaskpass](/img/load-ssh-keys-kwallet/ksshaskpass.png)